cran/text2map/README.md

     - Concreteness Dictionary for English, N = 40,000 (Brysbaert et al. 2014)
     - NRC Valence, Arousal, and Dominance Dictionary for English (Mohammad et al. 2018)
 - text2map.theme: changes `ggplot2` aesthetics and loads viridis color scheme as default
+- text2map.pretrained: collection of pretrained embeddings and stm models

 The above packages can be installed using the following: